Analysis | That’s not how any of this works, Marjorie Taylor Greene

 Well, no. No, it’s not.

-The Washington Post’s Allyson Chiu walked through this in May, explaining that those who claimed that the Health Insurance Portability and Accountability Act meant they couldn’t be asked about their vaccination status were misunderstanding the law.
-Chiu was writing in response to … Greene, who had declared on social media that “ALL medical records are private due to HIPPA (sic) rights,” which isn’t really what the law says.
+The Washington Post’s Allyson Chiu walked through this in May, explaining that those who claimed that the Health Insurance Portability and Accountability Act meant that they couldn’t be asked about their vaccination status were misunderstanding the law.
+Chiu was writing in response to … Greene, who had declared on social media that “ALL medical records are private due to HIPPA [sic] rights,” which isn’t really what the law says.

-The law, Chiu explained, includes “provisions to protect a person’s identifying health information from being shared without their knowledge or consent” — but it only applies to “specific health-related entities, such as insurance providers, health-care clearinghouses, health-care providers and their business associates.”
+The law, Chiu explained, includes “provisions to protect a person’s identifying health information from being shared without their knowledge or consent” — but it applies only to “specific health-related entities, such as insurance providers, health-care clearinghouses, health-care providers and their business associates.”
 In other words, if I ask her physician whether Greene was vaccinated, the physician is not allowed to tell me.
-But to suggest that I’m violating some right by asking Greene herself is like saying that there’s some law that prevents me from asking someone if they dye their hair.
+But to suggest that I’m violating some right by asking Greene herself is like saying that there’s some law that prevents me from asking someone whether they color their hair.
 There is not.

 But, again, it’s all in the delivery.
 Greene is wrong, and this argument been publicly debunked for months, but she still offers the rejoinder with unmitigated self-assurance as though it dismantles the question once and for all.

-A few days ago, Greene’s Twitter account was temporarily locked after she tweeted two claims about the coronavirus vaccine that weren’t true.
-In one, she claimed that vaccines and masks shouldn’t be mandated but, instead, that the government should “help people protect their health by defeating obesity, which will protect them from covid complications & death, and many other health problems.”
-In the other, she said that “vaccines should not be forced on our military for a virus that is not dangerous for non-obese people and those under 65,” then claiming that there were thousands of “vax related deaths.”
+A few days ago, Greene’s Twitter account was temporarily locked after she tweeted two claims about coronavirus vaccines that weren’t true.
+In one, she said that vaccines and masks shouldn’t be mandated but, instead, that the government should “help people protect their health by defeating obesity, which will protect them from covid complications & death, and many other health problems.”
+In the other, she said that “vaccines should not be forced on our military for a virus that is not dangerous for non-obese people and those under 65,” then claimed that there were thousands of “vax related deaths.”

 Twitter allowed the tweets to stay up after labeling them as misinformation, which they were.
 Vaccines and masks are obviously more useful at combating the coronavirus than losing weight for the simple reason that they prevent infection in the first place.
-While obesity has been a factor in exacerbating the negative effects of covid-19, the disease caused by the virus, focusing on weight loss to combat covid-19 is a bit like focusing on helmets to survive a war.
+Although obesity has been a factor in exacerbating the negative effects of covid-19, the disease caused by the virus, focusing on weight loss to combat the coronavirus is a bit like focusing on helmets to survive a war.

-The other tweet, about the virus not being dangerous for those under 65, is far worse.
-In May about 1-in-7 deaths from covid-19 occurred among those under the age of 65.
-Her claim that there had been thousands of deaths linked to the vaccine is utter nonsense, relying on a conflation of “people died after being vaccinated” with “people died because of being vaccinated.”
+The other tweet, about the virus not being dangerous for those younger than 65, is far worse.
+In May, about 1 in 7 deaths from covid-19 occurred among those younger than 65.
+Her claim that thousands of deaths have been linked to the vaccine is utter nonsense, relying on a conflation of “people died after being vaccinated” with “people died because they were vaccinated.”
 It’s like blaming deaths on breathing; after all, everyone took at least one breath right before they died, so clearly inhalation is deadly, right?
 Never mind how many breaths we take without perishing.

 If you’re curious about that “obesity” throughline, well, when you’re a CrossFit enthusiast, every problem looks like an exercise opportunity, as the old expression goes.
-Greene’s political identity is intertwined with her having run a gym, and she’s used her workouts repeatedly as political messages.
+Greene’s political identity is intertwined with her having run a gym, and she has used her workouts repeatedly as political messages.
 (CrossFit has distanced itself from Greene.)

 Greene’s defense for her tweets, such as it was, was revealing.
 Speaking to the right-wing Washington Examiner, she attacked Twitter as “communist” — a baffling charge to make against a private company, but okay — and said she was simply offering Washington some good old-fashioned American real-talk.